jadevaibhav/ArtistIdentifier/README.md

 (for siamese networks)https://github.com/jadevaibhav/Signature-verification-using-deep-learning

 ## Dataset:
-We are working with much smaller dataset than original 'Painters by numbers'.
+We are working with much smaller dataset than original 'Painters by numbers', provided by Kaggle.
 We have taken following 12 painters:
 'Aleksey_Savrasov','Claude_Monet','Da_Vinci', 'Frida_Kahlo','Michelangelo','Pablo_Picasso','Paul_Cezanne', 'Pierre_Renoir', 'Rembrandt','Salvador_Dali','Van_Gogh', 'Wassily_Kandisky'.

+## Data Preprocessing
+As mentioned in the above report, we are assuming the artistic features of a painter would present even if we take a slice of whole painting.
+As we are more concerned with Style(bush strokes, color-schemes etc) than the painting itself.
+We are taking a 224x224 slice from the images randomly.